 So here are some tips to extend your battery’s lifespan, be that in an iPhone, Android phone, Windows phone, tablet, or laptop.

-The big questions about how to re-charge a battery is whether you should let it run to zero before re-charging to 100 percent.
+The big question about how to re-charge a battery is whether you should let it run to zero before re-charging to 100 percent.
 One reason why people are unsure is something they’ve heard of called the battery “memory effect”.

 When should I charge my phone?